marufmks/all-woo-addons/OOP_ARCHITECTURE.md

-# Ultimate Woo Addons - OOP Architecture Guide
+# All Woo Addons - OOP Architecture Guide

-This document explains the Object-Oriented Programming (OOP) architecture implemented in the Ultimate Woo Addons plugin.
+This document explains the Object-Oriented Programming (OOP) architecture implemented in the All Woo Addons plugin.

 ## Overview